 Compared to some HubSpot top competitors out there, EngageBay still needs more integrations.
 That list is growing all the time, though.

-As mentioned, EngageBay has a plan that’s always free.
+As mentioned, EngageBay has a pricing plan that’s always free.
 This lets you send 1,000 branded emails to 1,000 contacts each month.

 You can also use these features under the free plan:

 - Live Chat